EricForgy/Pages.jl/README.md

 Note there are two endpoints already.
 The one we just added plus `/pages.js`.
 This endpoint is special and is part of Pages.
 It contains the JavaScript library that allows interaction between Julia and the browser.
 We'll discuss this in more detail below.

-One nice thing about using Pages is that we can create pages whenever and wherever we want in our Julia code.
-The remaining dictionaries and methods are probably best explained by way of an example.
+One nice thing about using `Pages` is that we can create pages whenever and wherever we want in our Julia code.

 ## Examples